 This is a big problem with babies and so I decided to write down these tips that worked so well for me with our teething baby and I know they will work for you!

-5. Cold Food: Any type of cold food will work well like cold applesauce, yogurt and even taking fruit and freezing it.
+Any type of cold food will work well like cold applesauce, yogurt and even taking fruit and freezing it.
 I would take blueberries and peaches and freeze them so our son had something cold to soothe his gums when he didn’t feel like eating a lot.
-Also you can give your child frozen peas and carrots if they are a bit older and have more teeth to chew with.
+Also, you can give your child frozen peas and carrots if they are a bit older and have more teeth to chew with.

-7. Vanilla Extract: Dab your finger with the vanilla extract and run it on babies gums, this works to relieve pain and softens gums so the teeth can come through easier.
-I know what you may think, yes there is alcohol in it but such a tiny amount and your just rubbing a drop on babies gums but the results are almost instant.
+Dab your finger with the vanilla extract and run it on babies gums, this works to relieve pain and softens gums so the teeth can come through easier.
+I know what you may think, yes there is alcohol in it but such a tiny amount and you are just rubbing a drop on babies gums but the results are almost instant.

 What to Stay Away From That Will Cause Inflammation

-There are some food that will make your babies teething pain even worse by causing inflammation and pain.
+There is some food that will make your babies teething pain even worse by causing inflammation and pain according to healthline.com.
 These things irritate the gums and are something you need to stay away from for the time being.

 - Refined Sugar- I know there seems to be sugar in everything but the unnatural ones are the ones to worry about and will cause irritation from the fructose.

-- Flour- Yup no bread or anything with flour, it has an affect on the body that causes inflammation when already in pain.
+- Flour- Yup no bread or anything with flour, it has an effect on the body that causes inflammation when already in pain.

 - Processed Meat-Things like sausage, bacon, ham, smoked meat and beef jerky.
 These contain more advanced glycation end products that cause inflammation.